virtualdemocracies/unified-token-standard/README.md

 ## Simple Summary

 A standard that extends the basic attributes from the existing low level NFT protocols ([ERC-721](https://eips.ethereum.org/EIPS/eip-721)/[ERC-1155](https://eips.ethereum.org/EIPS/eip-1155)).

-It Establishes:
+Basically NFTs with high level features that agree on a unique standard enables interactivity and portability of complex classes of NFTs throughout the entire Web3 ecosystem.
+It is important to notice that **the Standard puts no limit on customization**

+The main contributions are:

-1. **Community based, standardized organic classes of fully featured NTFs with verifiable provenance**.
+1. **Standardized, community based, organic classes of fully featured NTFs with verifiable provenance**.

 1. **Manufacturer/Brand** entity to leverage real world assets tokenization.

-NFTs with high level features that agree on a unique standard enables interactivity and portability of complex classes of NFTs throughout the entire Web3 ecosystem.
-It is important to notice that **the Standard puts no limit on customization**

 ## Abstract